ianwills-splunk/msgraphforentra/manual_readme_content.md

-## Configure the Microsoft 365 Defender SOAR app's asset
+## Configure the MS Graph for Entra SOAR app's asset

 When creating an asset for the app,